 Steps 2 and 3 remove all identifying information from the ballot before the ballot is unfolded and votes are revealed.
 This assembly line processing enables 250 ballots to be processed in approximately 15 minutes.

 Ballots are scanned using electronic equipment rented from an election vendor.
-It is the same equipment that the County uses in its polling place elections.
-Voting results are not known until after 7:00 p.m. on Election Day.
-The machines that scan the ballots store the votes on a memory card, but do not display the results until the data is transferred to tabulation software after all of the ballots have been scanned through the machines.
+It is the same equipment that the County uses in its elections.
+Unofficial voting results are not known until well after 7:00 p.m. on Election Day.
+The machines that scan the ballots store the votes, but do not display the results until all of the ballots have been scanned and reports are run.

 Visit the Election FAQs page for additional information on mail ballot elections and elections in general.